akhilmanthina/cs245-team10/course_code/README.md

 Different models can be used by changing the model name.

-# List of different models:
+# List of different models:v
   - vanilla_baseline
   - rag_baseline
   - rag_HyDE